Ninghai County: Tourism

 Ninghai is known for its mountainous landscape.
 One of the mountains, called Wangai (王爱山), stands close to Tiantai Mount.
 It was there that Xu Xiake (徐霞客) started his travel to Tiantai Mount.
 From its flanks, one enjoys a full view of the Zhejiang Grand Canyon (浙江大峡谷) and of the Baixi Reservoir (白溪水库).
 The local peach is a delicate and well appreciated local specialty.

+Economy

+In the late 1980s Ninghai developed a stationary industry from its existing molding industry.
+Nowadays it is the largest center for stationary production in China, 70% of the production is exported, which corresponds to 10% of China's stationary products export in total.
+Ninghai produces 80% of binder clips worldwide, and 10% of hole punchers and pencil sharpeners sold worldwide.
+In 2012 the total revenue of the local stationary industry reached 8.6 billion RMB.
+A major stationary producer from Ninghai is Deli Stationary.